ooo1x/Learning-a-sequential-BP-decoding-schedule-for-LDPC-codes-using-reinforcement-learning/Nodebased_version/README.md

          ("v8", "c2"), ("v8", "c4"), ("v9", "c3"), ("v9", "c4")}
 tg.add_edges_by_name(edges)

-# Alternatively given a biadjacency matrix (parity check matrix) a graph can be constructed from it
+# Alternatively given a biadjacency Matrix_version (parity check Matrix_version) a graph can be constructed from it
 H = np.array([[1, 1, 1, 1, 0, 0, 0, 0, 0, 0],
               [1, 0, 0, 0, 1, 1, 1, 0, 0, 0],
               [0, 1, 0, 0, 1, 0, 0, 1, 1, 0],